rafal-r/airr-react/README.md

 It can be used for:
 * creating custom looking and behaving mobile apps,
-* rapidly designing prototypes showing you ideas,
+* rapidly designing prototypes showing your ideas,
 * creating common web apps.

 Create unique apps with minimal or none overwrites upon choosen library styles and structures and keep your DOM tree simple.